he44/EfficientNet-UNet/README.md

 - also noticed that the layers should end at "dropout" in the encoder part

 @DONE check the efficientnet from Keras with the panda image above, making sure it actually has pre-trained weights

+@TODO find some segmentation sets to test the model